splunk/splunk-ansible/docs/advanced/default.yml.spec.md

     * Determine a token to use for the HTTP event collector (HEC) endpoint
     * Default: null

+    cert: <str>
+    * Filepath to a custom SSL certificate for HEC
+    * Default: null

+    password: <str>
+    * SSL password used to create the SSL certificate for HEC
+    * Default: null

   http_enableSSL: <int|bool>
   * Determine whether or not to enable SSL on SplunkWeb
   * Default: 0